LinuxUsersLinuxMint/Python-Module/README.md

 NOTE2: Before using the inputd module, we recommend that you customize it and make changes to the codes.

 * You can look at inputd.py or input.txt to see what variables it contains.

+Güncellemeler Hakkında / Updates About

+* inputd modulu sürekli güncellenmektedir o yuzden güncel değişkenleri kullanmak için inputd nin son sürümünü yükleyiniz.

+* The inputd module is constantly updated, so please install the latest version of inputd to use the current variables.